French Toast Iced Latte (Cozy, Creamy & Shockingly Easy)

 It’s great for:

-- When you want something comforting but not heavy
+• When you feel like having something comfortable and not heavy

-It feels special without requiring effort, which is honestly the best kind of recipe.
+It is unique without the need to do much and this is actually the best kind of recipe.

 Make-Ahead Tips